molarmanful/kirsch/README.md

   formats not found on the Releases page.
 - A Nerd Fonts Patcher, which requires `-n` to activate.

-`hb-view` is necessary if you wish to use
-`img.sh` to generate the images found in `img/`, but is otherwise unused in the building of the final font files. `bdfresize` is for generating HiDPI fonts.
-`bdftopcf` is for generating PCF fonts.
+HarfBuzz utilities are necessary if you wish to use `img.sh` to generate the images found in `img/`, but is otherwise unused in the building of the final font files. `bdfresize` is for generating HiDPI fonts. `bdftopcf` is for generating PCF fonts.

 ## Design Notes